tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Plaid uses three types of API keys (**client id**, **public key**, and **sandbox secret key**).
 Each of these needs to be saved as environment variables in a `.env` file.

-* To retrieve your keys, log into the [Plaid Dashboard](https://dashboard.plaid.com/account/keys), on the main menu click on "Team Settings" and choose the "Keys" option.
+* To retrieve your keys, log into the [Plaid Dashboard](https://dashboard.plaid.com/account/keys); on the main menu, click on "Team Settings" and choose the "Keys" option.

   ![retrieve_plaid_keys](Images/retrieve_plaid_keys.png)